SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 of education, as long as it's not bullsh*t fraudulent education like mainstream economics.
 Younger people learning correct things faster than us is a pretty powerful driver of positive systemic change.
 We just cannot easily see it within our own time horizons.
-The characteristic time scale of good education instigated system change is something like 25 years I think.
-That is too long for me to palpably see greta hope.
+The characteristic time scale of good education-instigated system change is something like 25 years I think.
+That is too long for me to palpably see great hope.
 But understanding this I can have an abstract sense of optimism.